As a market research company, we hear this complaint all the time.

 Although, as we wrote about in a prior blog post, phone surveys are on the fritz.
 A large driver of their death is driven by the inability to purchase strong lists.

 An option that has emerged over the past decade is the use of market research panels.
-Essentially these market research panels are groups of respondents across the country and across the world that have opted-into participating in market research.
+It is one of the most cost-effective ways to increase the response rate for your survey.